AugustusZ/twitter-wall/docs/App_Design_Document.md

 - How to design data communication interfaces / data structures
 - How to separate work / data of client and server
 - How to build a medium size web app with state-of-art techniques from scratch
-- First start with naive solution and then iterate to better one
+- First start with naive solution and then iterate to a better one

 ---

 # What I can do better next time

  - (Should) start with style guide for both coding and project folder structure